Captain Moroni: Rhetoric

-Modern references by antigovernment activists
+Militancy

-Moroni was a righteous general who among many notable accomplishments became angry with his government over its "indifference concerning the freedom of [its] country."
 Cliven Bundy, an antigovernment activist and a member of the LDS Church, has frequently made references to the Book of Mormon in his conflicts with the U.S. government.
 According to Oregon Public Broadcasting, during the Bundy family’s 2014 occupation of federally owned lands in Nevada, Bundy used banners quoting Moroni: "In memory of our God, our religion, and freedom, and our peace, our wives, and our children."